|

 served on her from 1965 through 1966, Officers, Chiefs or enlisted.

-and there is a picture of me that shows my age.
+there is a picture of me that shows my age.
 Oh well.
-I have a son in
+I have a son in the

 Frank Brooks